·

 To make the icing:

 • Caramelize the sugar.
 In a small, heavy-bottomed saucepan (at least 3 quarts), sprinkle 1/3 cup of granulated sugar evenly across the bottom.
 Cook over medium heat, stirring constantly, until the sugar melts and turns a light amber color.
 Be patient, as the sugar may clump before melting smoothly.
+Keep an eye on it, it will go from golden to burnt quickly.

 • Prepare the milk mixture.
 Whisk together the milk, the remaining sugar, and 1 teaspoon of flour in a separate large saucepan.
 Heat the mixture over medium heat, stirring constantly, until it boils.